-Also known as markup pricing, cost-plus pricing is a pricing strategy where the total cost of producing a product is added up, and a markup is added for profit.
-The sum of the markup and the total cost of producing the good will give you your price.
+Also known as markup pricing, cost-plus pricing is a pricing strategy where the total cost of producing a product is added up, and the markup is added for profit.
+The sum of the markup and the total cost of producing the product will give you your price.

 This cost is inclusive of a number of things, including the cost of raw materials, the cost of production, and the overhead costs.

 Once the total cost of producing the good is calculated, the markup is added.
 This is also known as the profit margin.
 To calculate this, your first step is to determine how much profit you want to make on each item sold.
 Let's suppose you owned an ice cream store.
 Your cost of producing an ice cream cone is $2.00 and you want to make $1.00 on each cone, so you price your cone at $3.00.
 This gives you a markup of 50%.